 In 2010, Galletto founded Dardo Galletto Studios in Times Square, where he continued to develop his choreographic works and share his teachings.
 Through his studio’s success, he played a pivotal role in helping the first generations of Argentine Tango dancers immigrate to New York City and find professional opportunities.

->Read his full Story on ggtango.com
+>Read Galletto’s full story on ggtango.com

 Alonso Guzmán